SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Attributes.rst

    -> NSApplicationMain(CommandLine.argc, CommandLine.unsafeArgv)
    !$ No Info.plist file in application bundle or no NSPrincipalClass in the Info.plist file, exiting

 ..
-XXX Refactor discarded return value above.
+Rewrite the above to avoid discarding the function's return value.
+   Tracking bug is <rdar://problem/35301593>

 .. _Attributes_NSCopying: